Thursday, June 4, 2026

 Photo above by Sander Dalhuisen on Unsplash.

 Anyway, while no specific foods can directly reduce toxic behavior, eating a balanced and healthy diet can support better mental health, which may, in turn, positively affect behavior.
-Here are some ideas to consider when ordering food for a toxic person during lunch.
+Remember the following when ordering food for a toxic person during lunch.
 Try foods rich in:

 1. Omega-3 Fatty Acids: Found in fatty fish like salmon, mackerel, sardines, chia seeds, flaxseeds, and walnuts.
 These essential fats are known to support brain health and may help reduce symptoms of depression and anxiety, which can contribute to healthier interactions.
 So, how about salmon in sour soup (sinigang)?